SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 ### Training and Awareness

+- Training on simple Python scripts (or the chosen language which the trust uses).
+- Sharing of these scripts to other trusts with simple isntructions on how to use.
+- If we share scripts, we need to perhaps need a .yml file to ensure that all of the packages that are used in the script are installed.
+- Training should also be done on free and open source software.
 - Regular staff training on cybersecurity best practices ensures all NHS employees can identify and mitigate risks such as phishing and ransomware attacks.
 - Continuous education about emerging threats and data protection laws (e.g., GDPR) supports compliance and safeguards sensitive patient information.
+- [ ] Any other

 ---